matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 Answer: A Docker registry is a collection of repositories, while a Docker repository is a collection of images.

 97) Namespacing?
-Answer: Isolating resources per process (or group of processes). mProcess, Hard Drive, Network, Users, Hostnames, IPC.
+Answer: Isolating resources per process (or group of processes).
+Process, Hard Drive, Network, Users, Hostnames, IPC.

 98) In Kubernetes Engine, a node pool is?
 Answer: A subset of node instances within a cluster that all have the same configuration.